wd-bootcamp/web-exercises/sessions/recap-project-2/quiz-app/README.md

 If you are using the template, you will need to deploy you project.

-🚀 Project Deployment to GitHub Pages is required: Please adhere to the deployment guidelines outlined in your [repository's documentation](https://github.com/wd-bootcamp/cohort-template/blob/main/docs/deployment-github-pages.md) for detailed instructions.
+🚀 Project Deployment to GitHub Pages is required: Please adhere to the deployment guidelines outlined in your repository's documentation (`docs/deployment-github-pages.md`) for detailed instructions.

 ## Tasks